MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

     ![Yammer AAD B2B external message.](../media/yammer-aad-b2b-external-message.png)

 3. By visiting the **Go to Community** link, the guest accepts the invitation.
-After accepting the invitation, the guest can  participate in the Yammer community they are invited to.
+After accepting the invitation, the guest can participate in the Yammer community.

 4. Network switcher located in the suite header can be used to switch between the home Yammer network, any Yammer networks the user is a guest in and External networks.